rauti0/shadowmeld/docs/debian-installation.md

 sudo reboot
 ```

-After reboot the GRUB menu, full boot log, and login prompt all appear on the
+After reboot the GRUB menu, boot log, and login prompt all appear on the
 serial console with no manual editing.
-Attaching a monitor/keyboard later also
-works — both management paths are available in parallel.

 ## 8. Update and install packages

-Bring the freshly installed system up to date:
+Update the system:

 ```bash
 sudo apt update
 sudo apt full-upgrade
 ```

-Install the extra tools used below: xfsprogs provides the XFS userspace tools (mkfs.xfs) and parted partitions the capture disk.
+Install tools for the capture disk. xfsprogs gives XFS tools (mkfs.xfs) and parted partitions the disk.

 ```bash
 sudo apt install xfsprogs parted